BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 Best Internet Providers in Washington, D.C.

-The other fiber provider in the city is Earthlink, which also has speeds up to 5 Gbps.
-Earthlink’s internet plans are more affordable than Verizon Fios, starting at $49.99 per month.
+The other fiber provider in the city is EarthLink Fiber, which also has speeds up to 940 Mbps.
+EarthLink Fiber's internet plans are competitively priced, starting at $54.95 per month.
 Washingtonians will have to shop based on what is available in their particular area (to narrow down your results, just use the ZIP code check on this page).

 One more option to consider is Astound Broadband Powered by RCN, which is another cable provider offering gigabit-or-faster speeds and good coverage in the D.C. area.